LiviuCP/CPPExercises/InterProcessCommunication/Hosts/README.txt

 1. Introduction

-The project has been tested on Linux and MacOS so far.
+The project has been tested on Linux, MacOS and Windows.

 2. Input/Output